uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/table_builders.rst

 Table Builder Types
 -------------------

-|dal_short_name| defines a set of accessor classes each associated with single
+|dal_short_name| defines a set of accessor classes each associated with a single
 :ref:`table` implementation.

 .. list-table::